kyoukaya/gbf-scraper/readme.md

 # granblue-scraper

 Quick script thrown together to scrape and parse data from GW.
 Collects information from the top 80k individual ranking and individual guilds from a dictionary.
 Should take around 1.5 - 2 hrs to scrape the 80k rankings.
+Also includes a script to append rank and honor data to memers in guilds.

 ## Installation